adamnayak/Risk_Pooling/README.md

 Code accompanying:

-> Nayak, A., et al. 2026., 2026. *AFEMA Phase-Out?
+> Nayak, A., et al. 2026., 2026. *FEMA Phase-Out?
 Catastrophic Extremes Challenge Decentralization of U.S. Flood Insurance.*
 > *Proceedings of the National Academies of Sciences* (accepted).
 > DOI: `<add on publication>`
 >